-Effective May 10, 2011, non-employee directors receive an annual retainer of \$63,000, paid in quarterly installments, and \$3,000 for each meeting attended in person.
-For the fourth quarter of fiscal 2013, our non-employee directors agreed to a 5% reduction in the retainer payment and meeting fees for such quarter to match the 5% pay cut that was in place across the Company.
-Therefore, during the fourth quarter of fiscal 2013, the directors' quarterly fee was reduced to \$14,962.50, and the fee for each in person meeting was reduced to \$2,850.
-Directors do not receive any additional compensation for telephonic meetings of the Board of Directors, for meetings of the Board, or for serving as a committee chair.
+Effective May 10, 2011, through August 24, 2014, non-employee directors received an annual retainer of \$63,000, paid in quarterly installments, and \$3,000 for each meeting attended in person.
+Effective August 25, 2014, non-employee directors receive an annual retainer of \$65,000, paid in quarterly installments, and \$3,000 for each meeting attended in person.
+Directors do not receive any additional compensation for telephonic meetings of the Board of Directors, for meetings of committees of the Board, or for serving as a committee chair.